Tax-Loss Harvesting: How can this strategy help you save on your taxes?

 Wash sale rule

 The wash sale rule applies to any asset sold at a loss and replaced with an identical asset within 30 days of the sale.
-If, for example, you sell a stock and then rebuy the same stock in less than a month, it’s considered a wash sale.
+If, for example, you sell a stock and then rebuy the same stock in less than a month, its considered a wash sale.
 A transaction considered a wash sale cannot be used to offset capital gains.
 Some investors use exchange-traded funds (ETFs) when tax-loss harvesting to attempt to avoid wash sales.

 Cost-basis calculations